 Fill the bath with clean unpolluted fluid.
-Fill the bath carefully through the large square access hole to a level that allows for stirring and thermal expansion.
+Fill the bath carefully through the large rectangular access hole to a level that will allow for stirring and thermal expansion.
 Section 8.1.5, Thermal Expansion, explains fluid expansion.

-Carefully monitor the bath fluid level as the bath temperature rises to prevent overflow or splashing.
-Remove excess hot fluid if necessary with caution.
-DO NOT turn on the bath without fluid in the tank.
-Maximum and minimum fill levels are indicated on the slotted baffle inside the tank.
+CAUTION: DO NOT turn on the bath without fluid in the tank and the heating coils fully immersed.
+See Section 7.4.1, Fluid Expansion Reservoir, on how to use the fluid expansion reservoir.